Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### War and post-war decline
+Artillery, aircraft and weaponry were understandably prioritised during It is a measure from 0 to 1, where 0 is complete even distribution of wealth, and 1 is all wealth concentrated in 1 person.
+The UK’s Gini coefficient was 0.345 in 2022 - slightly higher than similar countries in Europe.

+## Players that impact on economic change

+Specification content:
+4. **> Who are the players that influence economic change in places?**
+4.a. **Places are influenced by a range of players operating at different scales.**

+- The role of players in driving economic change, including at least one of local and national government, MNCs or international institutions.
+- Case study of one country or region that has been impacted by structural economic change, including:
-Artillery, aircraft and weaponry were understandably prioritised during the Second World War.
+	- socio-economic, demographic, cultural and environmental characteristics of the place before the Second World War.
 Unemployment remained low but the population, like all towns and cities, shrunk from 1.2m to 1m.

 The war also left its mark on the infrastructure.
 The Birmingham Blitz desroyed over 12,000 homes.
 LA realised 110k homes were sub-standard and began mass demolishment and replaced with 400 modern tower blocks and 81,000 new homes.
 Increased QoL with more space and more modern.

 By 1970s:
 - British vehicle industry had been in decline for 20 years.
 Preference of Japanese models, cheaper costs w/global shift and globalisaion and demand for these cars favoured them vs British makes
 - SMEs that used to act as ancillary industries or make own resources demolished in **slum clearance schemes**.
 Many unable to find other suitable cheap businesses; areas that were supposed to encourage this priced out smaller, family-run businesses.
+- Demographic omic change
-- Demographic changes: the Windrush generation had arrived by this time, and combined with higher immigration, the amount of non-white British peope had doubled to around 10%
+	- the economic change/changes: the Windrush generation had arrived by this time, and combined with higher immigration, the amount of non-white British peope had doubled to around 10%
 - **Unemployment rates hit 19.4%.**

 The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyle left lower disposable income for lower-skilled residents.
 A green belt was later created, shifting land values.